 The cafe itself is small, with interesting murals about Singapore.

 Some of their must-try dishes include kaya toast, nasi lemak and nasi burger, bak chor mee (a noodle dish served dry or with soup), salted-egg carbonara, and salted-egg or sambal fries.
 For the drinks, you can try teh tarik and various types of kopi.

-It’s difficult to choose favorites because we like most of the dishes served in Singapo Lah.
-But if pressed, it would be nasi lemak (which is a classic dish you should definitely try at least once), kaya toast with kopi (it made me nostalgic of my stay in Malaysia, which has similar foods to Singapore), and sambal fries (delicious although spicier than most Filipinos prefer).
+To be honest, it’s difficult for me to choose favorites because I liked most of the items served on our visit.
+But if pressed, it would be nasi lemak (which is a classic dish you should definitely try at least once), kaya toast with kopi (which made me nostalgic of my stay in Malaysia, which has similar foods to Singapore), and sambal fries (delicious although spicier than most Filipinos prefer).

 Contact: Singapo Lah – Facebook

 Opening hours: Monday to Saturday – 7AM to 8PM

 Ishiaya Garden Bistro is a Japanese restaurant located in the town center of Tabaco City.

 It has a nice — and definitely Instagrammable — Japanese-inspired interior, with artistic paintings and a sakura tree.
 You can choose to eat in a chabudai and seat on a mat or select a traditional table setup with chairs for that complete Japanese experience.